 - Stop sitting.
-Sitting not only makes you fat and dumb, it slows down transit time.
+Sitting not only makes you fat, it slows down transit time.
 Regular exercise stimulates peristalsis.
 I’m a fan of yoga twists for compressing the gut and then releasing (when you release the twist), which can stimulate feces to move along.

 - Up the fiber.
 Fiber is magic for constipation.
 It helps to remove toxins, facilitates intestinal movement, and protects your digestive tract from inflammation, injury, and disease.
 Most American women only consume about 14 grams of my recommended 35-50 grams of fiber per day.
 Fiber also aids in weight loss and maintenance because it can curb your appetite by helping you feel full, and it helps dispose of estrogen to keep you in fat-burning zone.
 Not bad, right?
 Fiber-rich foods include quinoa, legumes, berries, and green leafy vegetables.
 Keep in mind that it can be challenging to eat your daily fiber minimum, so you might need to supplement with an excellent fiber blend.
 Whether you use food or supplements to get your fiber, I recommend increasing fiber intake by a maximum of 5 grams per day, starting at 20 grams on Day 1.
 If you get gassy, scale back and increase more slowly.